datacarpentry/datacarpentry.github.io/pages/workshops-host.md

 Already know the details?
 [Request a Workshop!](http://datacarpentry.org/workshop-request/)

+If you would like a Software Carpentry workshop, please [visit their web site](http://software-carpentry.org/workshops/request.html).

 ### Workshop Fees

 The cost of hosting a workshop is both the Workshop Administration Fee and travel expenses for the two instructors.

-**Workshop Administration Fee:** $1250 US
+**Workshop Administration Fee:** $2500 US
-[We're increasing our fees](http://datacarpentry.github.io/blog/workshop-fees/) to better account for the true cost of the workshops.
-The cost will increase to $2500 for workshops requested after September 1st.
 Partial or full waivers for Fees will be considered on a needs basis.

 **Travel Expenses for Instructors:** ~$2000 US